Sillybutts/SillyPistol/README.md

 The Ram and MagwellLock parts require brims.

 This blaster is designed for PLA parts.
-Printing in other filaments, like PETG, should be fine, but can lead to broken parts.
+Printing in other filaments (like PETG) should be fine, but can lead to broken parts.

 Infills:
 - 10% 5 Walls